cedaus/ml-engine/movie-recommendor/readme.md

   - Recommendatino with Deep Neural Networks

 - Process to create a functional recommendation system
-  - Collecting Data
-  - Exploring Data
+  - Collecting & Exploring Data
+    - Collect data from Movielens
+    - Explore Users and Movies data
-  - Filtering Data
+    - Split Data into training and test data
+  - Building Collaborative Matrix Factorization Model
+  - Building Softmax Model

-### Understanding the working of recommendation system
+## Understanding the working of recommendation system

+### Similarity Prediction
+**Type of similarities techniques**:
+* Cosine
+* Dot Product
+* Euclidean Distance
+* Pearson's Correlation

+### Filtering
+* Content based filtering
+* User-User collaborative filtering
+* Item-Item collaborative filtering

-### Process to create a functional recommendation system
+## Process to create a functional recommendation system

+### Collecting & Exploring Data
-**Collecting Data**:
+**Collecting Data from Movielens**:

 This is the first and most crucial step for building a recommendation engine.
 The data can be collected by two means: explicitly and implicitly.
 Explicit data is information that is provided intentionally, i.e. input from the users such as movie ratings.
 Implicit data is information that is not provided intentionally but gathered from available data streams like search history, clicks, order history, etc.